Want to learn how to freeze scrambled eggs the safe way? You’re in the right place!

 Let’s think about this for a minute.
 Let’s say you pay .60 cents for a dozen eggs at your local Aldi.
 That breaks down to 5¢ each.

 Even if you had a dozen eggs, would the cost of your plastic wrap and freezer bags warrant freezing a dozen eggs?

 But more importantly, is it worth your time and effort to properly freeze 12 eggs?
 Or 36 eggs?

 Instead of freezing leftover eggs that need to be used up, I make up a batch of egg salad, cook a quiche, or have scrambled eggs and pancakes for dinner.
-Or, I will boil them all up and use on salads, make deviled eggs, or as a snack.
+Or, I will boil them all up and use them on salads, make deviled eggs, or as a snack.

 As you can see, it is NOT worth my time to freeze eggs just because they are getting old.
 It is not cost-effective for me.
 It costs me too much money and too much time and effort.

 However, I am all about making things easier on busy weekday mornings.
 It is a challenge to get everyone out the door and to school and work on time is a challenge.

 I believe freezing make-ahead freezer-friendly breakfast sandwiches are well worth your time and effort.
 They are a lot cheaper and healthier than the local drive-thru or the frozen breakfast items you buy in the store.
 So, go ahead and freeze some grab-and-go breakfast sandwiches.